 (a) License holders providing basic support services must meet the requirements of this subdivision.

-(c) Within 60 calendar days of service initiation the license holder must review and revise as needed the preliminary coordinated service and support plan addendum to document the services that will be provided including how, when, and by whom services will be provided, and the person responsible for overseeing the delivery and coordination of services.
+(c) Within 60 calendar days of service initiation the license holder must review and revise as needed the preliminary support plan addendum to document the services that will be provided including how, when, and by whom services will be provided, and the person responsible for overseeing the delivery and coordination of services.

 The license holder must provide written reports regarding the person's progress or status as requested by the person, the person's legal representative, the case manager, or the team.